isthari/hq-reporter-chromium/tools/metrics/histograms/README.md

 #### Count Histograms: Choosing Number of Buckets

 Choose the smallest number of buckets that give you the granularity you need.
-By default, count histogram bucket sizes scale exponentially, so you can get fine granularity when the numbers are small yet still reasonable resolution for larger numbers.
+By default, count histogram bucket sizes increase exponentially with respect to the value (i.e., exponential binning), so you can get fine granularity when the values are small yet still reasonable resolution when the values are larger.
 The macros default to 50 buckets (or 100 buckets for histograms with wide ranges), which is appropriate for most purposes.
 Because histograms pre-allocate all the buckets, the number of buckets selected directly dictates how much memory is used.
 Do not exceed 100 buckets without good reason (and consider whether [sparse histograms](#When-To-Use-Sparse-Histograms) might work better for you in that case—they do not pre-allocate their buckets).

 ### Timing Histograms